UCSF-DataSci/ds217-11-final-bobho1999/report.md

 ### Phase 7: Modeling Preparation

-Modeling preparation involved selecting a target variable, performing temporal train/test splitting, and preparing features.
-Air temperature was chosen as the target variable, as it's a key indicator of beach conditions and shows predictable patterns.
+`Air temperature` was chosen as the target variable, as it is the main interest of the analysis and shows predictable patterns.
+Then, temporal train/test splitting and feature preparation were performed for later modeling.

 **Temporal Train/Test Split:**
 - Split method: Temporal (80/20 split by time)